Coronavirus (COVID-19) - Frequently Asked Questions

 I have donations for the Community Store, what do I do with them?

 Firstly, thank you for wanting to support Petrus and our Store.
-We are currently reviewing guidance to establish if we can accept donations during this lockdown.
+As our Store has permanently closed, we are unable to accept any donations.

-Please help to keep our staff, volunteers and the community safe by not leaving any donations outside of our Store.
+Please help to keep our community safe and clean by not leaving any items outside of our Store building.

 Will your community garden PIER be closed?

 At this time, PIER will be closed to members of the public.
-Our staff are accessing the site on a very limited basis to undertake priority maintenance tasks and adhering to social distancing measures.
+Our staff and volunteers are back onsite on a limited basis and adhering to social distancing measures.

 How can I support Petrus at this time?